 We do not suggest metal or plastic hay racks, for both safety and mental stimulation.
 We recommend Guinea Dad hay boxes in combination with loose hay in a litter box for happy pigs!

 Veggies: 1 cup of fresh veggies daily, with those high in calcium and sugar fed only a few times a week.
 Here at the rescue, we feed our piggies twice daily (AM and PM) and divide the cup between the two meals.
 We find this helps reduce loose poops and the pigs love it!
-This chart shows typical veggies for guinea pigs and their calcium content.
-Lower items (at least one leafy green) should be used as a daily base, with higher items mixed in 1-3 times a week.
+Lower calcium veggies (at least one leafy green) should be used as a daily base, with higher items mixed in 1-3 times a week.
 High sugar items like carrots, tomatoes and fruit should be an every once in a while treat.
 Bell peppers are a great sources of vitamin C and should be offered every day.

 Guinea pigs will need their nails cut at least every 6 weeks.
 This can be done with a speciality clipper, a human nail clipper or many vets will do this service for a fee.
 When the Guinea Pig has light colored nails, you can see the “quick” which will appear as a pink or red area near the toe.
 This is a blood vessel and should not be cut!